Lyteyagami12/Django-With-Custom-SQL/README.md

 STEP-3:

-   IF EVERYTHING IS  SET THEN Go to
+   IF EVERYTHING IS  SET THEN Go to CMD/WINDOWS POWERSHELL

     run this command to activate pip environment: